isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-camp-out-in-your-backyard/index.md

 Ensure that the tent is of good quality to provide protection against bugs, rain, and the wind.

-If youve never assembled a tent before checking out this article on [how to assemble a tent](https://www.wikihow. com/Assemble-a-Tent) will provide crucial and helpful information.
+If youve never assembled a tent before checking out this article on [how to assemble a tent](https://www.wikihow.com/Assemble-a-Tent)will provide crucial and helpful information.

 However, if you dont have a tent you can build a makeshift shelter.
 Tie a rope between two trees and hang a large canvas, tarp, or blanket at the top.